mhoogveld/check_cisco_ip_sla/README.md

                         (default '50')
-  --critical CRITICAL   Critical threshold in amount of failed SLAs --warning WARNING     Warning threshold in amount of failed SLAs --verbose {0,1,2}     Verbose output
+  --critical CRITICAL   Critical threshold in amount of failed SLAs --warning WARNING     Warning threshold in amount of failed SLAs --critical-mos CRITICAL_MOS
+                        Critical threshold for the MOS value of jitter SLAs (1.00 ..
+5.00)
+  --warning-mos WARNING_MOS
+                        Warning threshold for the MOS value of jitter SLAs (1.00 ..
+5.00) --critical-icpif CRITICAL_ICPIF
+                        Critical threshold for the ICPIF value of jitter SLAs --warning-icpif WARNING_ICPIF
+                        Warning threshold for the ICPIF value of jitter SLAs --verbose {0,1,2}     Verbose output

 ```